Inhaler devices

 Asthma Right Care (ARC) is a global social movement created by the International Primary Care Respiratory Group (IPCRG) to drive change and disrupt the status quo in asthma management.
 Here you'll find podcasts, webinars, practical guidance and patient tools to help improve asthma outcomes.

-Blowing away the myths and facts around asthma management.
+Blowing away the myths around asthma management.

 The asthma slide rule helps to start a conversation with your patients and colleagues around how much salbutamol is acceptable before a review is necessary